tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 1. Open Etherscan to the tx
 2. Copy the block number, open it in another tab for neighboring txs
-3. Open Tenderly to load the trace
-4. Manually scan each competing tx in the same block looking for anyone who touched the same pool
+3. Manually scan each competing tx in the same block looking for anyone who touched the same pool
-5. Manually compute what pool state *would* have given them the expected outcome
+4. Manually compute what pool state *would* have given them the expected outcome
-6. Try to re-simulate the trade against different historical states
+5. Try to re-simulate the trade against different historical states
-7. Write themselves a note and move on
+6. Write themselves a note and move on

 **This takes 15–30 minutes per trade.** A searcher running 500 trades/day cannot investigate more than a handful.
 Most post-mortems never happen.
 Patterns go unnoticed.
 Money leaks invisibly.